mobizt/FirebaseClient/README.md

 The lower priority tasks are sync task, async task and `SSE mode (HTTP Streaming)` task respectively.

 When user uses a async client for multiple tasks which included Realtime database get in `SSE mode (HTTP Streaming)`, sync and async operations, the `SSE mode (HTTP Streaming)` will be interrupted (breaking the connection) because of the async client is only able to connect to the server via one TCP socket at a time.

+> [!TIP]
+> In ESP32, if you want to run many async tasks concurrency with different async clients.
+It may not be possible because the ESP32's `WiFiClientSecure` required memory up to 50k per connection.
+Alternatively, this can be done by using the `ESP_SSLClient` that included in this library which it works in the same way as ESP8266's `WiFiClientSecure` which the lower memeory consumption can be achieve by setting the smaller buffer size.
+This is the [example](/examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) for how to use `ESP_SSLClient` with this library.

 > [!WARNING]
 > The async client and its SSL Client that used for async tasks included authentication task, need to be defined globally otherwise the dangling pointer problem will be occured.